zzxwill/oss/intl.en-US/Developer Guide/Access and control/Access control.md

     If you have purchased cloud resources and multiple users in your organization use them, these users have to share the AccessKey of your Alibaba Cloud account.
 However, the following issues may occur:

     -   If the key is shared by many people, a high risk of data leakage is involved.
-    -   You cannot determine which resources \(e.g. buckets\) can be accessed by the users.
+    -   You cannot determine which resources can be accessed by the users.
-    Solution: Under your Alibaba Cloud account, you can use RAM to create subusers with their own AccessKeys.
-In this case, your Alibaba Cloud account is the primary account and the created accounts are the subaccounts.
+    To address these issues, you can create RAM users with their own AccessKeys for your Alibaba Cloud account.
+In this case, your Alibaba Cloud account is the primary account and the RAM user accounts are the subaccounts.
 Subaccounts can only use their AccessKeys for the operations and resources authorized by the primary account.

--   Specific implementation
+-   Configuration

-    For more information, see [Overview](https://www.alibabacloud.com/help/doc-detail/28645.htm).
+    For more information about how to create a RAM user, how to grant permissions, and group access management, see the [RAM User Guide](https://www.alibabacloud.com/help/doc-detail/28645.htm).

-    The overview section provides the relevant links to Identity management section, Authorization management section and Typical application scenarios.
-For more information on how to configure policies required for authorization, see the final section Configuration Rules of this document.
+    For more information on how to configure policies required for authorization, see the **RAM and STS authorization policy configuration** section of this document.

 ## Temporary account permissions \(STS\) {#section_mjv_skv_tdb .section}